History and Eat, Speak, Italian Program in Verona

 Highlights

-The highlights of this study abroad experience include a trip to Sirmione and the beach, a day trip to Venice, and two days in Florence.
+The highlights of this study abroad experience include a trip to Sirmione and the beach, and two days in Florence.
 You will have classes in the morning and free time in the afternoon.
 There will be cultural activities for you to do with your professors.
 There will also be plenty of free days for you to enjoy Italy as you choose.

 Sample Itinerary (subject to change)